The hiking trails of the Cranberry Pond conservation area are tucked away off Liberty St at Braintree's southernmost border.

 hidden roads you will find a hiking trail entrance with a kiosk and a trail map (usually well stocked).

 When I journeyed through the area the kiosk was full of maps.
+Or you can just use the map to the right in the Trail Quick Facts!

 There is parking for approx. 3 cars.
 The road is quite rough here possibly